Confetti Cake Pops are a fun treat and so easy to make using a cake mix and store-bought icing. These colorful cake pops make a great party treat.

-This is the 1st day of school for most children today, so why not make them a treat this week to come home to.
-That 1st day of school is always exciting whether kids are just starting grade 1 or 1st year University.
-Its also a very anxious day for parents.
-For some it is a relief to send them off to school and quit wondering how to keep them entertained, for some it is a sad time as the time you spend with them is now lessened.
-I have to admit when I brought my son to school that first day I managed to say “bye, have a great day”, and then cried all the way back to my car.
+It was back to school for most children today, so why not surprise them when they come home with a special treat - Confetti Cake Pops.
+The first day of school is always exciting whether kids are just starting grade 1 or their first year University.
+It is also a very anxious day for parents.
+For some, it is a relief to send them off to school and quit wondering how to keep them entertained.
+For others, it is a sad time, as the time you spend with them is now lessened.
+I have to admit when I brought my son to school that first day I managed to say "bye, have a great day", and then cried all the way back to my car.
 I did this for 6 years.
 My husband always found this quite amusing.
-After several years of no tears on the first day of school; last year I dropped my son off at the University of Calgary, yup you guessed it back to the tears.
-Only problem was they lasted all the way to Red Deer. (about an hour of our 3 hour trip back home.
-This year I’m happy to report – no tears.
+After several years of no tears on the first day of school, last year I dropped my son off at the University of Calgary, it back to the tears.
+Children really do grow up too quickly!

 - 1 white cake mix I used the one with the sprinkles in it

 - 2 cups white chocolate

 - Prepare cake mix as per box instructions.

 - After cake is cooked and cooled completely, crumble into large bowl.

 - Add frosting a couple of heaping tablespoons at a time, mix thoroughly.
 You may not need all the icing, consistency should be that of play dough.

 - Use a small cookie scoop (this ensures all balls are same size) to make round balls of the cake mix.
 You'll need to roll the mix between the palm of your hands to make a nice round shape.
 Place on wax paper covered cookie sheet.
 (Should make 45-50)